If you're an occasional hiker or even a more experienced trekker, then this excellent guide book is one you really should consider.

 I was a little surprised to read that fires are strictly prohibited, but even more surprised to hear about the risk of inhaling poisonous gases from active volcanoes.
 Something that, as a relative novice to the hobby, wouldn't have even occurred to me.

 Take home message: don't skip the safety advice!

 Six appendices conclude the guide.
 These include route summary tables for the walks and treks, an excellent directory of mountain huts including their facilities, telephone numbers and website address where available.

 A handy language glossary includes useful phrases, signs, mountain and camping specific words, food and drink, weather etc. There are six pages of tables listing phrases in English and their spoken (pronunciation) and written Japanese (character) equivalents.

-If you don't speak the language, you might want to check out our post: How to travel in Japan (when you don't speak Japanese) for some pointers.
+If you don't speak the language, you might want to check out my post: How to travel in Japan (when you don't speak Japanese) for some pointers.

-It finishes with a lits of useful contacts and additional resources, and further reading, including some other key mountaineering, hiking and walking guides.
+It finishes with a list of useful contacts and additional resources, and further reading, including some other key mountaineering, hiking and walking guides.